Family trust benefits can have significant positive impacts on your family finances.

-If you, as the settlor, hold your assets within the trust rather than under your own name, your assets cannot be used to settle the debt owed.
+If you hold your assets within the trust rather than under your own name, the property cannot be used to settle the debt owed.

-Because the assets are owned by the trustee, if the individual beneficiaries experiences business failure or debt issues, the assets owned by the trust cannot be used to pay the creditors of individual beneficiaries.
+Because the assets are owned by the trust, if the individual experience business failure or debt issues, the assets owned by the trust cannot be pursued by the creditors as its not owned by the individual.